 Can I substitute the bacon?

-Can I make Crack Green Beans ahead of time?
+Can I make crack green beans ahead of time?

 Is this recipe gluten‑free?